 If you have three ports of call during your cruise, you might think that means you’ll spend three days in port.
 It’s more like eight hours per port, which can feel surprisingly short in some cases.

 Ships normally arrive and let passengers out around 8-9 in the morning and then have everyone aboard at 4-5 in the evening before leaving for the next port.
 It’s enough time to get a taste of ports of call, but if you want to really explore — or even have dinner in a port — then it’s tough to do.
-That’s why excursions can help you make the most of your time.
+That’s why shore excursions can help you make the most of your time.
 The guided tours are able to cram a lot into a short period of time.

 Cruise Line Apps Are Must-Haves